cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 * pip3 Installed with `sudo apt install python3-pip`

 *_Mulitpass_*
 Running locally is an easy option.
-After [installing multipass](https://multipass.run/docs/how-to-guides#heading--install-multipass-), launch a new instance with `multipass launch`, noting the output host name.
+After [installing multipass](https://multipass.run/docs/how-to-guides#heading--install-multipass-), launch a new instance with `multipass launch`, noting the output host name, open a shell session on the host with `multipass shell YourHostNameHere`.
 Then install the requirements by pasting the below commands, which are just an expansion of the above bullets.
 ```
 # Add Docker's official GPG key:
 sudo apt-get update